 Gariannonor / Γαριεννου

-Attested: ND Gariannonor; Ptolemy 2,3,6 Γαριεννου river mouth
+Attested: Gariannonor in the Notitia Dignitatum; Ptolemy 2,3,6 Γαριεννου river mouth

 Name Origin: The Gar- part meant gore ‘promontory, angular point’, common in later place names, from PIE

 *ghaiso- ‘spear’, which developed particularly in Germanic to words such as Old English gara and to become part of personal names.
 Latin annonor ‘to collect provisions’ and annona ‘yearly produce, military supplies’ evolved to signify an annual tax in kind.
 The –εννου of Γαριεννου may be different, perhaps just meaning something like ‘inside’.